 There is no evidence that Candida albicans infects the milk ducts.
 Yes, this is not what we used to write here, but there is evidence that it just does not happen.
 See this article: Breastfeeding Medicine VOL. 4, NO. 2 The Absence of Candida albicans in Milk Samples of Women with Clinical Symptoms of Ductal Candidiasis

 Candida infections of the nipples may occur any time while the mother is breastfeeding.
-Candida albicans likes warm, moist, dark areas.
+Candida albicans likes damaged, warm, moist, dark areas.
 It normally lives on our skin and other areas, and 90% of babies are colonized by it within a few hours of birth.
 It, like many other germs that live on us normally, only becomes a problem under certain circumstances.

 The widespread use of antibiotics also encourages the overgrowth of Candida albicans.
 Many pregnant women, women in labour, and new mothers, as well as their babies receive antibiotics, sometimes with very little justification.